M-Media-Group/Vue3-SPA-starter-template/README.md

   - Includes Facebook and Twitter meta tags (Open Graph and Twitter Cards respectively)
 - Auto schema markup generation (at least the basics)

+### Forms
+Forms are split into separate components so they can be used either on pages (like a login page) or in modals (like a login to continue modal).

+The following forms are included:
+- Login or register
+  - Form that checks if a user email exists, and shows a login or registration form based on previous result
+- Reset password
+- Forgot password
+- Confirm password
+- Account settings
+- Add payment info

 ### Components

 #### BaseForm